selfcustody/krux/README.md

 ./krux flash maixpy_amigo
 ```

-Note: if you encounter any of this errors during build, it is a connection issue with github, plz try again (if the error persist, try to change DNS/VPN or fix host name resolution of github.com to an IP that is working for you):
+Note: if you encounter any of these errors while building, it is a problem connecting to github, try again (if the error persists, try changing the DNS/VPN or correcting the hostname resolution of github.com to an IP that is working for you):
 ```
 error: RPC failed; curl 92 HTTP/2 stream 0 was not closed cleanly: CANCEL (err8)
 fatal: the remote end hung up unexpectedly